LolipopJ/dupimg-finder/README.md

 A tool to find **duplicate image pairs** or **the most similar images of target image** in your file system.

+## Why Write This?

+Like a hamster, I love browsing sites like Pixiv, X, etc., liking and saving the pictures that give me aesthetic pleasure.
+The problem is that some pictures are uploaded multiple times, and I only want to keep one copy.

+There are also multiple softwares that already meet my needs like [EfficientIR](https://github.com/Sg4Dylan/EfficientIR).
+As a front-end engineer, I want to re-implement it using modern front-end technologies while improving my native coding skills.

+That's why I write this software, hope it can save your problems!
+Pull requests are always welcomed!

 ## Support Platforms

 - `Windows`